Coreoz/vite-plugin-content-security-policy/README.md

 ### CSP Configuration File Generation Plugin

 The CSP Configuration File Generation Plugin generates CSP configuration files for different environments that can be used with Nginx or Apache servers.
+File will be generated when the server starts.

 ```typescript
 // vite.config.ts